AkramDhiabi/workmotion-assignment/README.md

 # WORKMOTION-assignment

-Implement infrastructure as code (IaC) for a simple web application that runs on AWS Lambda that prints the request header, method, and body for only GET and POST methods.
+Implement infrastructure as code (IaC) for a simple web application that runs on AWS Lambda and prints the request header, method, and body for only GET and POST methods.

 ## Implementation overview
 The client makes a call to an HTTP endpoint sends requests that are intercepted by API gateway which will take care of managing the traffic of the request.
 It will send the request to AWS Lambda which will print back the custom payload.